tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

-    Sequencer for publishing on the Ethereum blockchain, there is a time window/challenge period (called the “DTD”, as defined in Section 1 below) of 7 to 14 days where users can “Challenge” (as defined in Section 1 below) the results of a transaction by computing fraud proofs (subject to them also providing Tokens in the form of “minimum challenge costs” (as described in Section 3.1.2 below).
+    Sequencer for publishing on the Ethereum blockchain, there is a time window/challenge period (called the “DTD”, as defined in Section 1 below) of 7 to 14 days where users can “Challenge” (as defined in Section 1 below) the results of a transaction by computing fraud proofs, subject to them also providing Tokens in the form of “minimum challenge costs” (as described in Section 3.1.2 below).
 In the event where a particular Sequencer is Challenged, depending on whether the batch was validly submitted, the Sequencer or the challenger will lose their Sequencer collateral or minimum challenge costs respectively, and the winning